billthelibrarian/Project-2-Group-13/ReadME.md

    1. In your gitbash *or terminal* open a jupyter notebook

 #### Task 5.
 Open a notebook and run code to merge two tables
-   1. Navigate to and open file `table_merge.ipynb` and run each cell in order starting from the first cell at the top
+   1. Navigate to and open file `SPRING22222222222.ipynb` and run each cell in order starting from the first cell at the top

 #### Task 6.
 Refresh for the next user
    1. **Restart and clear** the cells before you close the notebook *its just good manners*